-8% decrease in General and Administrative Expenses
+22% decrease in General and Administrative Expenses

-220% increase in Taxes and Licenses
+76% decrease in Taxes and Licenses

-Increase in taxes and licenses in 2021 refers to the real property tax, and Business permit paid by the Club during the period.
-Business permit is assessed based on the revenue earn by the club in 2020.
+Decrease in taxes and licenses in 20212 refers to the real property tax and business permit fees paid by the Club during the period.
+The business permit fee is assessed based on the revenues earn by the Club in 2021.

-42% decrease in Professional and Legal Expenses
+160% increase in Professional and Legal Expenses

-Professional and Legal expenses in 2020 pertain to one-off legal fees paid to the Club's legal counsel for transactions with the Commission in which they represented the Club.
+Professional and Legal expenses in 2022 pertain to one-off legal fees paid to the Club's legal counsel for transactions with the Securities and Exchange Commission in which they represented the Club.